Home » How to Get Into Medical School: What Admissions Committees Look For

-How to Get Into Medical School: What Do Medical Schools Want to See?
+How to Get Into Medical School: What Admissions Committees Look For

-So you’re wondering how to get into medical school?
+So, you’re wondering how to get into medical school?
 Knowing what is needed to present yourself as a successful applicant to medical school can be difficult.
 A lot of different sources and medical schools expect you to have certain achievements and to have participated in a variety of experiences.
 In addition, you might fit differently based on what certain schools are looking for in their students.
-Let’s go over the basics of what most medical schools want to see from you first!
+Let’s go over the basics of what medical schools look for in applicants, as well as some tips on how to strengthen a medical school application!

 What Most Medical Schools Expect

 The AAMC releases yearly average stats for applicants and matriculants through AMCAS, the official program that is used to apply to medical schools.
-For applicants in this past (2021-2022) application cycle, the average MCAT score was a 505.9 and the average GPA was a 3.59.
-For matriculants, the average MCAT was a 511.9 and the average GPA was a 3.74.
+Recent AAMC data show that the average MCAT (Medical College Admission Test) score was a 505.9 and the average GPA was a 3.59.
+For matriculants, the average MCAT score for medical school was a 511.9 and the average GPA for medical school admission was a 3.74.
 Obviously, this does not mean that if you have stats that are above or below the average matriculant, you will not be accepted to medical school.
-Remember that this is simply an average, that and stats do not necessarily dictate acceptances.
-When considering how to get into medical school, however, it’s important to consider that admissions committees do want to see more from you…

 Shadowing